Today's Bible Reading: Acts 2

 Reflecting and Thinking

-The coming of the Holy Spirit upon the apostles empowered them to communicate in different languages with those assembled.
+The coming of the Holy Spirit upon the apostles empowered them to communicate with those assembled in the different languages represented among the hearers.
 Peter addresses the entire crowd.
 The Pentecost sermon is the first "gospel" sermon.
-What occurs was predicted by the prophets and is according to God's will.
+Peter's message is that what is occurring was predicted by the prophets and is according to God's will.
 The sermon concludes in verse 36: "God has made Jesus both Lord and Christ."
 The text tells us that those who received these words were baptized and a new community was born.
 The new community, knowing salvation from sin and having received the gift of the Holy Spirit, committed itself to teaching and sharing, praise and prayer.
 Their reputation spread among the people and the community grew every day by God's power.

-As we read the description of the first Christian community, would it be fair to use this text as a model against which to compare the contemporary church?
+As we read this description of the first Christian community, would it be fair to use this text as a model against which to compare the contemporary church?
 Why or why not?
 How would the church where you attend stack up against this description?
 Would it be fair to use this text as a model for contemporary Christians?
 How would you come out in such an evaluation?
-What would you most need to work on?
+What areas would you most need to work on?

 Dear God, we marvel at the powerful way in which the church began on the Day of Pentecost.
 We wonder about our own struggles and challenges.
 Why does the modern church not experience a Pentecost revival?
 Help us find newness as we preach and live the good news; help us discover anew the power of devotion and commitment.
 Bind us together in deeper fellowship.
 Make us more aware of your presence through the gift of your Spirit, we pray in Jesus' name, Amen.